lsst-sqre/sasquatch/docs/admin/remote-context.rst

 ----------------------------------------

 Telegraf connectors can be configured explicitly to consume remote topics using the remote Schema Registry.
-For example, for the remote topic ``summit.Test`` the Telegraf connector configuration would be as follows:
+For example, for the remote topic ``summit.foo.bar`` the Telegraf connector configuration would be as follows:

 .. code:: yaml